HiddenPeak/Startup-Corporation/prepWork.md

 # prep work

+This document references QuickBooks' [How to start a business](https://quickbooks.intuit.com/r/starting-a-business/how-to-start-a-business/)

 - [X] Define our vision
 - [ ] Research our market opportunity
 - [ ] Research our competition